 Field level conflict filtering

-In some cases, you may want edits applied to a field or set of fields to be avoided when conflicts are detected during reconciliation.
+In some cases when working with traditional versioning, you may want edits applied to a field or set of fields to be avoided when conflicts are detected during reconciliation.
 The following are examples of when you might want to filter out conflicts detected on a field when reconciling:

 - A batch update is performed to a field in different versions.